statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

+---
+title: Your backend should probably be a state machine
+authors: [abrgr]
+tags: [philosophy]
+---

 # Your backend should probably be a state machine

 Whether you intended to or not, you’re probably building a state machine right now.